ring-clojure/ring/SPEC-2.md

 #### :ring.request/headers

-A Clojure map of lowercased header name strings to a vector of corresponding header value strings.
+A Clojure map of lowercased header name strings to corresponding header value strings.

+Where there are multiple headers with the same name, the adapter must concatenate the values into a single string, using the ASCII `,` character as a delimiter.

+The exception to this is the `cookie` header, which should instead use the ASCII `;` character as a delimiter.

 #### :ring.request/method